 Sentinel events are a subcategory of adverse events.
-A sentinel event is a patient safety event (not primarily related to the natural course of a patient's illness or underlying condition) that reaches a patient and results in death, severe harm (regardless of duration of harm), or permanent harm (regardless of severity of harm).
+A sentinel event is a patient safety event (not primarily related to the natural course of an illness or underlying condition of an individual served) that reaches an individual served and results in death, severe harm (regardless of duration of harm), or permanent harm (regardless of severity of harm).

 Sentinel events are not only events that occur during the care and treatment of individuals.
-Physical and verbal violence, abductions, and power failures are all potential sentinel events that can affect the health care organization and its patients.
+Physical and verbal violence, abductions, and power failures are all potential sentinel events that can affect the health care organization and the individuals it serves.

 The Joint Commission considers the following list of events, though not comprehensive, to be sentinel events if they occur under any Joint Commission-accredited health care organization, although some of these events are unlikely to occur in certain health care settings: